-Holly is a gentle soul who lives alongside hens and a duck.
-She loves to eat fruit, feel the grass under her feet and receive soft pats.
+Holly was a gentle soul who lived alongside hens and a duck.
+She loved to eating fruit, feeling the grass under her feet and receiving soft pats.

 On average, between three and five million turkeys are killed annually in Australia for meat.

-Holly shouldn’t be your Christmas lunch or dinner, she and all turkeys should be free.
+Turkeys like Holly shouldn’t be your Christmas lunch or dinner.
+All turkeys should be free.